ksaye/vision-ai-developer-kit-audio/documentation/README.md

 ## Build the Azure IoT Edge Modules

-Now that we have the network built, which consist of 5 files, we can build and push our two Azure IoT Edge Modules, one for aquiring the WAV file, one for inferencing the file.
+Now that we have the neural network built, which consist of 5 files, we can build and push our two Azure IoT Edge Modules, one for aquiring the WAV file, one for inferencing the file.

 You can find the Build Edge Modules script in samples\4-buildEdgeModules